JimV4/SaaS23-42/README.md

 Members: el18918, el19123, el19830

-myCharts is a software-as-a-service application developed bu undergraduate students of the department of Electrical And Computer Engineering, NTUA, Athens.
+myCharts is a software-as-a-service application developed by undergraduate students of the department of Electrical And Computer Engineering, NTUA, Athens.
 This application is used for the creation and management of many kinds of charts.

 ## Contributors